Kerry Hardie

 Kerry Hardie is an Irish poet and novelist.

 Life and work

 Kerry Hardie was born in Singapore in 1951, and lived in Bangor, County Down and was educated in the University of York.
-Today she is married to Seán Hardie a writer and TV executive and living in Kilkenny.
+Today she is married to Seán Hardie, a writer and TV executive, and lives in Kilkenny.
 She worked for the BBC Northern Ireland and the Arts Council of Northern Ireland.
 She has won a wide number of poetry awards and scholarships and residencies have taken her to countries including Australia, France and China.
 She is a member of Aosdána.